Confidence-Aware Graph Neural Networks for Learning Reliability Assessment Commitments: Experimental Results

 \subsubsection{Training Configuration}

 The proposed GNN-based architecture and other neural network baselines were implemented and trained using PyTorch.
+The proposed architecture is trained in an end-to-end manner by minimizing binary cross-entropy loss with respect to the commitment estimates and active transmission constraint estimates in a supervised way.
 The minibatch size was set to 8 for training.
 The AdamW optimizer \cite{loshchilov2017decoupled} with a learning rate of $1\mathrm{e}{-4}$ and a weight decay of $1\mathrm{e}{-6}$ was used for updating the trainable parameters.
-Early stopping was applied with a patience of 5, while the learning rate was decayed by $0.95$ when the validation loss was worse than the best validation loss at every epoch.
+Early stopping was applied with a the patience of 5, while the learning rate decayed by $0.95$ when the validation loss was worse than the best validation loss at every epoch.
 The maximum epoch was set to 20.
 The training and testing process was performed using Tesla V100 GPU on machines with Intel CPU cores at 2.7GHz.
 The architectural design of the proposed GNN-based encoder-decoder structure is detailed in Appendix~\ref{appdx:arch_detail}.
 Other details on the training process are elaborated in Appendix~\ref{appdx:training}.